What Is Somatics — And How Does It Actually Work?

 Many women who come to somatic work are already very self-aware.

-They’ve done therapy.
+They’ve done talk therapy.

 They’ve read the books.